 AT-001 and AT-003.
-As of April 1, 2019, we have exclusively licensed from Columbia University a patent family that includes 3 issued patents in the United States, 25 issued patents in Europe, Japan, Canada and Australia, 2 pending applications in the United States, and a pending application in Europe that claim the composition of matter of and certain methods of use with respect to AT-001 and AT-003.
+As of January 10, 2020, we have exclusively licensed from Columbia University a patent family that includes three issued patents in the United States, 44 issued patents in Europe, Japan, Canada and Australia, two pending applications in the United States that claim the composition of matter of and certain methods of use with respect to AT-001 and AT-003.
 The 20-year term of the patents in this family runs through July 2031, absent any available patent term adjustments or extensions.

 AT-007.
 We have exclusively licensed a patent family from Columbia University that includes an issued composition of matter patent in the United States and a pending European patent application that claim the composition of matter of and certain methods of use with respect to AT-007.
-In addition, we have also filed applications in Japan, China, Canada, Australia, Russia, Brazil, India, Israel, Mexico, New Zealand, Singapore and South Africa.
+In addition, we have also filed applications in Japan, China, Canada, Australia, Russia, Brazil, India, Israel, Mexico, New Zealand, Singapore South Africa and Hong Kong.
 The 20-year term of patents in this family runs through June 2037, absent any available patent term adjustments or extensions.